 Big Data and Mining

 Graduate version: An advanced topics course.
 Dynamic Big Data-Driven Application Systems (DBDDAS) is a paradigm whereby applications and measurements become a symbiotic feedback control system with the ability to dynamically incorporate additional Big Data into executing applications and dynamically steer the measurement process, which provides more accurate analysis and prediction, more precise controls, and more reliable outcomes.
 Data mining is a paradigm to find hidden data and anomalies in either data sets or bases.
 The data can be either static or dynamic and can come from streams that are not saved.
+This course also provides an overview of MapReduce-like systems, hash table methods, finding data in files and data streams, market-basket methods, clustering, machine learning, and dimension reduction methods.

 Undergraduate version: The course will be similar to the graduate level course.
 There will be more emphasis on just data mining, however.